dscorbett/duployan-font/README.md

 After that, it will involve researching all Duployan variants and creating a font supporting them all, ultimately leading to a Unicode proposal to expand its Duployan repertoire.

-Notes on various systems are in the notes directory.
-Those are not part of the Noto Sans Duployan project.